 After two years of dogged fundraising — and raising of eyebrows throughout Massachusetts — one woman’s dream became a reality.
 In a time when higher education for women did not exist.
 When educating women was seen not just as unnecessary, but as harmful and subversive.

-Inside one formidable woman’s head, covered in a bonnet, a revolutionary idea stirred.
+Inside one formidable woman’s bonnet-covered head, a revolutionary idea stirred.
 Why shouldn’t women have access to education?
 Why shouldn’t that education be rigorous and affordable?
 Criticism of her “unladylike” plan was pervasive, but it was not persuasive enough to quash her ambitions.
 Mary Lyon, the founder of Mount Holyoke College, braved obstacles and overwhelming societal assumptions in the two years leading up to November 8, 1837.

 The Mount Holyoke Female Seminary Building, 1883

-Every November since 1891—save for 1916’s polio epidemic—the Mount Holyoke community has celebrated Founder’s Day.
-The particulars surrounding this annual tradition have evolved over time, but at its core it remains a day to reflect on the powerful legacy that one changemaker can impart to generations.
+Every November since 1891 — save for 1916’s polio epidemic — the Mount Holyoke community has celebrated Founder’s Day.
+The particulars surrounding this annual tradition have evolved over time, but at its core it remains a day to reflect on the powerful legacy that one changemaker can impart to future generations.

 Dedication of the Field Memorial Gate on Founder’s Day, 1912

 Early iterations involved decking out Mary Lyon’s grave site, centrally located on campus, with flowers and wreaths.
 During more formal times the day was celebrated in more formal ways, with speeches, honorary visitors, and students and professors dressed in full academic regalia.
 Ceremonies to lay the cornerstones for new buildings on campus or to dedicate them were often saved for — and celebrated on — Founder’s Day.